 What is Williams %R?

-The top part of the following chart shows how stocks have been in an uptrend since mid-October 2023.
+The top part of the following chart shows how stocks have been in a long-term uptrend.
 The bottom part shows what the Williams %R indicator looks like (you can select Williams %R in Active Trader Pro® under the “indicators” dropdown menu).

 It’s worth noting that oscillators—including Williams %R—can remain in what is considered overbought or oversold ranges for extended periods of time.